johannesgiorgis/100-days-of-data-science/log.md

 **Thoughts**: This course covered how to use threads and memory to speed up I/O bound tasks.
 Going over threads and how to use them within python was valuable and new to me.

 **Link(s) to work**: None for today.

+### Day 17: Sunday, April 7th, 2019

+**Today's Progress**: I completed the _Overcoming The Limitations Of Threads_ course.

+**Thoughts**: This course covered methods to overcome the limitations of threads - multiprocessing, inter-process communication, and worker pools.
+Another valuable course.
+Can't wait to implement this in my projects to further deepen my understandings.

+**Link(s) to work**: None for today.